derecles/epl-possession-analysis/README.md

 ```

 For each team, I have plotted the following:
-- Independent variable: A given team's average possession percentage of the ball per match across all matches
+- Independent variable: The given team's average possession percentage of the ball per match across all matches
-- Dependent variable: A given team's average points earned per match across all matches
+- Dependent variable: The given team's average points earned per match across all matches

 Each data point represents a single team.

-I performed this analysis using three separate tools: Python, R, and Google Sheets.
+I performed the analysis using three separate tools: Python, R, and Google Sheets.
 I was able to draw the same regression line (within a tight margin of error) using each tool independently.

 ## Scraping the data